lexach91/team9-Jan2023-CI-hackathon/README.md

 The icon was created by sourcing an image from clker.com ​
 ### Acknowledgements
-Thank you to http://www.flightstats.com/ for providing flight information.
+Thanks to http://www.flightstats.com/ for providing flight information.